doblesesays/square_crawler/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-## Crawel Web App with Laravel for Job test
+## Crawel Web App with Laravel for job test with Square1 software LTD

 ## System of login

 - Use of the native Laravel's authentication for management of users accounts.
+- Extended version of user management for update BASIC user data.
+- Validatation of input for user data updates.